Wemino/VorpalFix/README.md

 >
 > Extract the contents of the zip file into the game’s folder, next to the `alice.exe` file.
 >
-> Note: This fix allows the game to launch independently, so it is not necessary to install it alongside Alice: Madness Returns.
+> This fix allows the game to launch independently, so it is not necessary to install it alongside Alice: Madness Returns.

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)
 > [!WARNING]